artificiallama/logo/README.md

-# logo
-gan of logo

-This is a gan of logo.
+# GAN for generation of logos.

 This project was part of a course done at https://ai.science/